dippedrusk/jmatrix/README.md

 * Wrote my first custom exception (then deleted it because I found better pre-existing ones)
 * Bundling Java classes++ into a package / accessing package members
 * MATH!
+* Realized that Java generics are somewhat restrictive - since I needed my underlying matrix representation to have a 2D array of double values, I had to duplicate a lot of code to allow flexibility at the user end in instantiating matrices with int or float array values